kurosiko/Kuros-VideoFetcher/README.md

 |OPTIONS|###############################################################

     OUTPUT
-    Selects the working folder, where subfolders will be generated.
+    Selects the working directory, where subdirectory will be generated.

     FOLDER
     Configures the folder generation settings.
-If all options are enabled, the folder tree will be as follows (the [] part may vary depending on the context):
+If all options are enabled, the folder structure will be as follows (the [] part may vary depending on the context):

 [Selected output folder]
 └─dl_videos